Jozott00/flex_list/README.md

 ## Usage

-The following ecample shows how use `FlexList`.
-Beside the `children` property, you can set `horizontalSpacing` and `verticalSpacing` to define the space between the elements.
+The following example shows how to use `FlexList`.
+Beside the `children` property, you can set `horizontalSpacing` and `verticalSpacing` to define the spacing between the elements.

 **Note:** Both spacing values are `10` by default.